tradingview/lightweight-charts/docs/series-basics.md

 ## Coordinates and prices converting

 Each series has an associated price scale object.
-If the series has been created as overlay, it has an invisible price scale to convert prices to coordinates and coordinates to prices.
+If the series has been created as an overlay, it has an invisible price scale to convert prices to coordinates and vice versa.
 There are two functions to access this price scale implicitly.

 ### priceToCoordinate